pmndrs/zustand/readme.md

 ## Memoizing selectors, optimizing performance

-When your selectors are computationally expensive, or when you know the component renders a lot, you may want to memoize it.
 Say you select a piece of state ...

 ```js
 const foo = useStore(state => state.foo[props.id])
 ```

 Your selector (`state => state.foo[props.id]`) will run on every state change, as well as every time the component renders.
-This isn't that expensive, but let's optimize it for arguments sake.
+It isn't that expensive in this case, but let's optimize it for arguments sake.

 You can either pass a static reference: